 The Infiltration/Inflow (I/I) Local Financial Assistance Program provides funding assistance in the form of grants and loans for communities to rehabilitate their sewerage collection systems with the goal of structurally reducing I/I flow.
 The loan distribution portion of the program is repaid back to the MWRA interest free.
-Presently, \$72.7 million is forecasted to be spent in the FY14-18 CAP period which is net of all repayments during this time frame.
+Presently, \$13.9 million is forecasted to be spent in FY19 and \$111.8 million is forecasted during the FY19-23 Spending Cap period which is net of all repayments during these time frames.
 During the FY15 CIP development, Phases 9 and 10 were added to the CIP at \$80 million each to be distributed as 75% grants and 25% interest-free loans.
 By comparison Phases 1 and 2 were 25% grants and 75% interest-free loans.
 The grant/loan ratio was revised for phases 3 through 8 to 45% grants and 55% interest-free loans.
 Payback periods for Phases 9 and 10 were also extended from 5 years to 10 years.
 Distribution of funds is authorized through FY2025.
+During the FY19 Proposed CIP development, Phases 11 and 12 were added at \$60 million each to be distributed as 75% grants and 25% interest-free loans.
+All program funds are allocated to the 43 member communities based on their share of MWRA's wholesale sewer assessment.
+Binding commitments for funds are issued by MWRA in the form of Financial Assistance Agreements.

 The Local Water System Assistance Program provides financial assistance in the form of 10-year, interest-free loans for communities to rehabilitate, either by relining or replacement, each community's proportional share of total unlined pipe miles.
-Presently, \$15.1 million is forecasted to be spent in the FY14-18 CAP period which is net of all repayments during this time frame.
+Presently, \$13.3 million is forecasted to be spent in FY19 and \$52.3 million is forecasted during the FY19-23 Spending Cap period which is net of all repayments during these time frames.
 During the FY17 CIP development, the program was expanded to include \$100 million in interest-free loans to communities solely for efforts to fully replace lead service lines.
 The Lead Service Line Replacement Loan Program is budgeted over twenty years, but the pace of spending for the program will depend on the level of participation by the communities, the communities' ability to work with individual homeowners and future regulatory requirements.
-During the FY18 Final CIP development, the community assistance program was further expanded to include \$292 million in interest-free loans to communities for Phase 3 of the Local Water System Assistance Program.
 Distributions from this program are scheduled to be made from FY18 through FY30 with repayments scheduled for FY19 through FY40.